n8n-io/n8n-docs/docs/hosting/configuration/task-runners.md

 ### External mode

 In external mode, an external orchestrator (for example, Kubernetes) launches the task runner instead of n8n.
-Usually, this means you would configure the task runner to run as a side-car container next to n8n.
+Typically, this means you would configure the task runner to run as a side-car container next to n8n.

 ![Task runner deployed as a side-car container](/_images/hosting/configuration/task-runner-external-mode.png)